kasem545/Blog/_posts/2025-02-06-CRTP-Notes.md

 • Either plaintext password or NTLM hash/AES keys is required.
 We already have

-access to websvc's hash from dcorp-adminsrv
+access to websvcs hash from dcorp-adminsrv

 • Using asktgt from Kekeo, we request a TGT (steps 2 & 3 in the diagram):